 Shark VACMOP vs Bissell CrossWave: Best for Kitchens?

-Don’t have time to read?
-The Winner for Kitchens is the Shark VACMOP Pro
+The Winner is the Shark VACMOP Pro

 Shark VACMOP Reveal NEW Cordless Hard Floor Cleaner, Vacuum & Spray Mop, Powerful Suction, Lightweight, Illumination Light, Includes 4 Disposable Pads, 12oz Pet Multi-Surface Cleaning Solution, VM401